How much screen time do your kids get each day?

 Obviously, technology is a necessity in our world, and it continues to get more and more advanced.
 It can become increasingly difficult to keep up with all the newest gadgets, making it even harder for parents and guardians to keep kids safe.

-Your kids are growing up in a digital world, which presents an entirely new set of parenting challenges.
-The best thing you can do to protect your children from online risks is to stay vigilant.
-Have honest talks with your kids, set up safeguards and protocols, and stay persistent.
-You may not be able to protect them entirely from every online risk, but you can give them the tools to navigate through social media safely.
+Kids are growing up in a digital world, which presents an entirely new set of parenting challenges.
+The best way to protect your children from online risks is to remain vigilant and informed.
+Have honest talks with your kids, establish safeguards and protocols, and remain persistent.
+You may not be able to protect them entirely from every online risk, but you can equip them with the tools to navigate social media platforms, online games, and apps safely.